🪶 Under 1 MB — zero dependencies

 Is this safe?
 Why isn't it on the Mac App Store?

 Glint is open source (read every line!) and notarized by Apple (malware-scanned).
+There is no telemetry or tracking of any kind — no analytics, no crash reporters, no network calls home.
+No server infrastructure is used or needed for Glint to work; everything runs entirely on your Mac.
+The app has been security audited to ensure the utmost care in being a safe app for use.
 DDC requires IOKit I2C access, which the App Store sandbox blocks.
 This is the same reason BetterDisplay, MonitorControl, and Lunar distribute outside the Store.

 How do I get settings back after hiding the menu bar icon?